-Rushed“People finish my sentences.
+Rushed: “People finish my sentences.
 It makes me rush and makes my stammer worse”.
 4th April 2019.
 Cornwall, United Kingdom.

 Trapped: “[The stammer holds you back.
 You want to do things, you want to say things.
 It holds you back”.
 16th April 2019.
 Wiltshire, United Kingdom.